Press ESC to close

 Rohit Sharma

-But before all this, Sharma set out with Deccan Chargers in 2008.
+But it didn’t start there.
+Deccan Chargers was the beginning.
 He helped them win the IPL in 2009 with his all-round performances.
-And after three impactful seasons with the Chargers, MI snapped him up in 2011.
+After three impactful seasons with the Chargers, MI snapped him up in 2011.

 Also Read | Rohit Sharma’s 8 Astonishing Records in T20I Cricket